 What deep learning means to ECG interpretation and doctors.

-In cardiovascular health, AI can help physicians better identify, diagnose, and manage a wide array of significant arrhythmias, including atrial fibrillation (AF).
+In cardiovascular health, AI can help physicians better identify, diagnose, and manage a wide array of arrhythmias, including atrial fibrillation (AF).

 Dr. Martin Maron, director, Hypertrophic Cardiomyopathy Center; co-director, Cardiac CT and MRI; assistant professor, Tufts University School of Medicine, believes deep learning algorithms are particularly well suited for ECG interpretation due to their ability to recognize patterns.
 He says, “When you apply deep learning to ECG interpretation, this technology can reliably, and efficiently, and accurately detect different types of arrhythmias, in a manner that is as reliable as human, expert board-certified cardiologists.
 Therefore, [it] may provide an adjunct to human-expert interpretation to make the overall assessment of identifying abnormal rhythms in EKGs much more reliable.”